jimy-byerley/pymadcad/docs/reference/rendering.rst

-.. autoclass:: madcad.rendering.Scene
+.. autoclass:: Scene
 	:members:

-.. autoclass:: madcad.rendering.View
+.. autoclass:: View

 	* Methods to get items on the screen